Stand together to support local authority

 Contact the LOC Advocacy Team - Reach out to the LOC Intergovernmental Relations team if you have questions or need more information on legislative bills and priorities.

-Lobbying 101 Webinar
+Lobbying 101 Toolkit

 Follow LOC at the Legislature